 Why are we seeing the ugly faces of these bad elements everywhere including with Prime Minister and ministers?
 Why are we not boycotting these low lifes?
 Have we become morally insensitive and bankrupt?
 This is a question to all the people who know about the third rate activities by these low lifes and still do not make a stand against them!”

 Now, be cool.
 Take deep breaths.
 My blood too was boiling after reading this.
 As I said, we all have a natural tendency to become a moral Police, while ignoring the long sticks in our eyes.
 What could be the motivation for a person to feel aggravated to that extend?
 It could be

 1. 1.
 A natural desire to save our daughters or for that matter someone else’s from being in such a situation

 3. 3.
 The feeling that ‘ everyone is having a good time except me, so should not allow this to happen, I also want a share of the pie’

 4. 4.
 The revelation that only people with big mouths and bigger noises will get noticed.
 This is an opportunity to make my presence felt.

 Whatever may be the reasons behind it, it is best not to discuss it here.
 What happens behind the closed doors should be left for those individuals involved to resolve between themselves .It is not a community issue.
 It is rather a personal issue, where a lot of give and take is involved.
 One should be given the right to decide what is good for them or not.
 Australia has strict laws to help its citizens get justice.
-There is no need for any victim to come out open in the community throwing dirt on everyone, to please these moral polices.
-If they wish, they can make a direct complaint to the police and for that matter they don’t need the advice of anyone in the community.
+There is no need for any victim to come out open in the community throwing dirt on everyone, to please these moral code enforcers.
+If they wish, they can make a direct complaint to the police and for that matter, they don’t need the advice of anyone in the community.
 That is a personal choice.